yochaigal/cairn/wip/2e/overview-and-principles.md

 ### Planning

 - Think of ways to avoid your obstacles through reconnaissance, subtlety, and fact-finding.
-- Do some research and ask around about your objectives.
+- Do some research, and ask around about your objectives.

 ### Ambition